 Online database search.
 So far, we have considered fixed but arbitrary coordinates (i, j).
-If we run a q-gram based filter in a large-scale database search and consider each q-gram a hit that must be extended, we are interested in the average number $\mu(q)$ of hits and the probability $p^(q)$ of at least one hit.
+If we run a q-gram based filter in a large-scale database search and consider each q-gram a hit that must be extended, we are interested in the e-value, the expected number $\mu(q)$ of exact hits, and the probability $p^(q)$ of at least one hit.
 This is a so called multiple testing problem: At each position, there is a small chance of a random q-gram hit.
 When there are many positions, the probability of seeing at least one hit somewhere can become large, even though the individual probability is small.